infinumtech/infinumdock/README.md

 And that's what we solve here with this project, form factor.

-The crux of the issue is the Digital Divide, during covid, millions of students went home with chrome-bricks (yes, I said bricks) because thats about how usefule they where.
+The crux of the issue is the Digital Divide, during covid, millions of students went home with chrome-bricks (yes, I said bricks) because thats about how useless they where.

 Student's who didn't have internet access at home couldn't even login to their chrome-bricks because they needed server access.
 Essentially making them bricks.